 Orgain Grass-Fed Whey Protein: Many of Orgain’s protein powders are organic, however, this one is not and it contains more carbs and fats than we typically like to see in a protein powder.
 Our Orgain protein powder review looks at the plant-based version, which is organic.

-An image of a woman drinking Ritual Essential protein powder for pregnancy
+A pregnant woman standing in a kitchen drinking Ritual Essential protein powder for pregnancy out of a clear shaker bottle

 What Is Protein Powder?